How to Price Your Ecommerce Products for Maximum Growth

 Include this when you calculate the price of your products.

-With so much going as you start setting up your eCommerce store, having a supportive team is critical.
+With so much going as you start , having a supportive team is critical.
 This means that you might have some personnel that helps you in your normal daily activities of managing the store.

-You’ll also need to provide a salary for yourself.
 While your store might skyrocket with massive profits, it’s a good idea to have a base number built in that you can pay yourself from each product.

 That way, you’ll be able to support yourself in lean times just as well as when your product is booming.

 Competitive pricing models will help you carve out a place in your niche.
-A price point that is comparable with other vendors will fit into the market demand and help you attract customers.

-Whether your price high or low depends on what the market currently looks like—and that’s determined by your competition.
+Whether your price high or low depends on what the market currently looks like, and that’s determined by your competition.

 Competitive pricing